Funeral Services Companies in the UK: 22 Active Firms (2026)

 Which are the largest funeral services companies in the UK?

-The list is ordered by reported UK turnover from each firm's most recent Companies House XBRL filing, so the largest funeral services companies in the UK appear at the top of the table.
-About 1 of the 22 actively-trading firms report turnover above £5M in their most recent accounts; subsidiaries that file consolidated worldwide accounts are excluded so the figures stay UK-specific.
+The list is ranked by a sales-readiness score — built from trading signals, financial health and growth rather than raw turnover — so the most actionable funeral services companies in the UK appear at the top of the table.
+Larger firms often still rank highly, because that score rewards genuine trading scale, but the order reflects sales-readiness, not turnover alone.
+About 1 of the 20 actively-trading firms report turnover above £5M in their most recent accounts; subsidiaries that file consolidated worldwide accounts are excluded so the figures stay comparable across UK filers.

 What do funeral services companies in the UK actually do?